Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

 ### Review
 In this lab, you have completed the following:
-- Enabled Defender for Cloud.
+- Integrated Microsoft Defender for Endpoint with Defender for Cloud Apps.
-- Enabled Azure Arc on the test server.
+- Investigated the Shadow-IT of Contoso Ltd.
-- Added Server to Defender for Cloud and gather Logs.
+- Blocked unsecure applications.
-- Added regulatory compliance standard.
+- Blocked unsecure applicatons automatically.

 ### You have successfully completed the lab.